elsonpulikkan96/git-basics/README.md

 set the remote URL of the Repo to Use SSH

+git remote add origin git@github.com:elsonpulikkan96/git-basics

-git remote set-url origin git@github.com:elsonpulikkan96/git-basics.git
+git remote set-url origin git@github.com:elsonpulikkan96/git-basics

 Run the following command to see the current remote URL: